Recent Posts

 This gap between rhetoric and reality should encourage the administration to take more seriously the task of finally ending Ukraine’s status as a security grey zone on the map of Europe.
 Ukraine’s security status – the size and capabilities of its military, the degree of its alignment with the West, and the extent of the foreign troop presence on its soil – is arguably of greater importance to Russia than territorial gains, the latter of which are more of a means to an end.
 This explains Russia’s stated war aims of “demilitarization and denazification”, as well as its decision to launch the war with a run on Kyiv.

-Compromise will be an unavoidable feature of a European security order than can no longer be based on the premise that NATO enlargement is coterminous with the spread of security writ large.
+Compromise will be an unavoidable feature of a European security order that can no longer be based on the premise that NATO enlargement is coterminous with the spread of security writ large.

 Whether by choice, by inertia, or by reactiveness, NATO and the European Union have become the dominant institutions of the post-Cold War European security order – institutions in which Russia has no say and which it has no prospect of ever joining.
 This created a tension at the core of the continental order: either Russia is accorded a veto on issues affecting European security, thereby undermining the membership privileges and decision-making processes of these two institutions; or Russia is denied a veto, in which case nearly every country in Europe holds a veto save for the continent’s most militarily powerful state.